 Specify when the backup set will expire:

 To have the backup set expire after a specific number of days, click After (the default option), and enter the number of days after set creation that the set will expire.
-This value can be from 0 to 99999 days; a value of 0 days means that the backup set will never expire.
+This value can be from 0 to 99999 days; 0 days means the backup set will never expire.